SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

       - [ABAP development tools for Eclipse (ADT)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenadt_glosry.htm) are the only supported tools
       - There is no access to SAP GUI (transactions `SE80`, `SE24` etc. you may know from classic ABAP)
   - The [ABAP RESTful Application Programming Model (RAP)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenarap_glosry.htm) is the transactional programming model for ABAP Cloud.
-  - Supported in both [SAP BTP ABAP Environment](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_btp_abap_env_glosry.htm) and [ABAP Platform Cloud](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_platform_cloud_glosry.htm).
+  - Supported in all SAP products that are based on ABAP technology (in the products it can be fully or partly mandatory).
 - Classic ABAP
   - Progamming paradigm for legacy solutions
-  - Based on an ABAP Platform without restrictions regarding ABAP language versions (i.e. you can use [Standard ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstandard_abap_glosry.htm) - the unrestricted ABAP language version - and also ABAP for Cloud Development there), usage of tools (ADT and/or SAP GUI) or access to repository objects (also objects provided by SAP).
+  - Based on the ABAP technology without restrictions regarding ABAP language versions (i.e. you can use [Standard ABAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstandard_abap_glosry.htm) - the unrestricted ABAP language version - and also ABAP for Cloud Development there), usage of tools (ADT and/or SAP GUI) or access to repository objects (also objects provided by SAP).
   - Supported in [SAP S/4HANA](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensap_s4hana_glosry.htm)